Why Co-Occurring Generalized Anxiety Disorder and Depression Need Comprehensive Treatment

 What Residential Treatment Can Do

-For GAD and depression, residential treatment is a great option for long-term success.
+Residential treatment for GAD and depression is a great option for long-term success.
 If you have tried other ways to manage these illnesses and don’t feel you have succeeded, or if you haven’t had any treatment yet and feel overwhelmed at the idea of trying to overcome them, inpatient care has a lot to offer:

 • A supportive environment that is safe